mopidy/mopidy/docs/installation/raspberrypi.rst

 #.
 Finally, you need to set a couple of :doc:`config values </config>`, and
    then you're ready to :doc:`run Mopidy </running>`.
-Alternatively you may want to have mopidy run as a :doc:`system service </debian>`, automatically starting at boot.
+Alternatively you may want to have Mopidy run as a :doc:`system service </debian>`, automatically starting at boot.